 3. Is “genuine” always positive?

 Usually, yes.
-“Genuine” is almost always positive because it implies honesty and authenticity, but it can sometimes be used neutrally when simply describing authenticity (e.g., “a genuine artifact”).
+“Genuine” is almost always positive because it implies honesty and authenticity, but it can also be used neutrally when simply describing authenticity (for example, “a genuine artifact”).

 4. How do I use “genuine” in a sentence?

-For example: “He offered genuine help,” or “That’s a genuine smile of happiness.”
+For example: “He offered genuine help,” “That’s a genuine smile of happiness,” or “We need a genuine solution, not a quick fix.”

 5. How is “genuine” different from “authentic”?

-“Genuine” focuses on honesty and sincerity, while “authentic” focuses on being original or real.
+“Genuine” often focuses on honesty, sincerity, and lack of pretense, while “authentic” emphasizes originality or being truly what it claims to be.
 For example, a genuine compliment is sincere, and an authentic painting is an original work by the artist.